 Choose this if: You have the budget and want a great all-round CRM with strong automation features.

-Email automation is made simple – With HubSpot, it’s easy to create email nurturing workflows customized around lead behavior and properties.
-Once a contact finishes one workflow or reaches its goal, they can be automatically moved to another workflow.
+Email automation is made simple – HubSpot is a really handy tool to create unique workflows for email nurturing.
+What makes it even better is that these workflows are customized around lead behavior and properties.
+Once a contact gets to the end of a workflow or reaches its goal, they can be automatically moved to another workflow.
 This makes it simple to guide your leads down the funnel and towards converting.

 Build (nearly) anything you want with workflows – HubSpot’s marketing automation goes way beyond just email.
 Workflows allow you to create nearly any “if this, then that” sequence you want.
 An external workflow could send an email to a lead that views your product and feature pages.
 An internal workflow could assign new leads to reps based on geography or annual revenue, as collected via custom properties in website forms.